While brussels sprouts may get a bad rap in some culinary circles, they don’t fare so poorly in my household.

 Are you growing sprouts in your garden?
 What’s your favorite way of harvesting them?
 Let us know in the comments below.

-For more information about growing brassicas in your garden, try these guides next:
+For more information about growing brussels sprouts in your garden, try these guides next: